The _config file

 root

 Set the root folder for the server.
-By default it's the same directory as dest.
+It's relative to the dest folder and by default it's . (the same directory).
 The only use case in which you may want to change this is if your dest folder is, for example _site/blog and you want to expose the blog folder when serving the site because all urls start with /blog/.

 port

-By default, the local server uses port 3000.
+By default, the local server uses the port 3000.
 Use this option to set a different port.

 const site = lume({